Chia seeds are the tiny black seeds of the chia plant (Salvia hispanica).

 Having healthy blood sugar levels is crucial for optimal health.

-Studies in animals have shown that chia seeds reduce insulin resistance and improve blood sugar control, which are important risk factors metabolic syndrome, type 2 diabetes and heart disease (53, 54, 55, 56).
+Animal studies demonstrate that chia seeds reduce insulin resistance and improve blood sugar control, which are important risk factors for metabolic syndrome, type 2 diabetes, and heart disease (

 Lower Blood Pressure

 High blood pressure is a major risk factor for chronic diseases, such as heart disease.